ichi4096/vivado-on-silicon-mac/README.md

 This is a tool for installing [Xilinx Vivado™](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html) on Arm®-based Apple silicon Macs (Tested on M2 MacBook Air with 2022 Edition of Vivado).
 It is in no way associated with Xilinx.

 ## How to install
+Expect the installation process to last about one to two hours.
 ### Preparations
 You first need to install [XQuartz](https://www.xquartz.org/) and [Docker®](https://www.docker.com/products/docker-desktop/) (make sure to choose "Apple Chip" instead of "Intel Chip").
+Then you need to
+* open Docker,
-Then you need to open Docker, go to settings, check "Use Virtualization Framework", uncheck "Open Docker Dashboard at startup", go to "Features in Development" and check "Use Rosetta for x86/amd64 emulation on Apple Silicon".
+* go to settings,
+* check "Use Virtualization Framework",
+* uncheck "Open Docker Dashboard at startup",
+* go to "Features in Development" and
+* check "Use Rosetta for x86/amd64 emulation on Apple Silicon".

 These steps cannot be skipped.

-Additionally make sure to download the Linux Self Extracting Web Installer from the [Xilinx Website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html).
+Additionally make sure to download the *Linux Self Extracting Web Installer* from the [Xilinx Website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html).
 ### Installation
 1. Download this [tool](https://github.com/ichi4096/vivado-on-silicon-mac/archive/refs/heads/main.zip).
 2. Extract the ZIP by double-clicking it.
 Open a terminal.
 Then copy & paste:
 ```
 cd Downloads/vivado-on-silicon-mac
-caffeinate -i ./install.sh
+caffeinate -dim ./install.sh
 ```
 3. Follow the instructions (in yellow) from the terminal.
 If a window pops up, close it.
 4. Drag and drop the "Launch_Vivado" App into the Applications folder.